rexissimus/tusc.sh/README.md

 - `readlink`, `realpath`
 - `sha1sum`, `sha256sum`, `seq`, `sleep`

-> Donot worry, in a typical UNIX flavored system these are likely to be there already.
+> Dont worry, in a typical UNIX flavored system these are likely to be there already.

 ## Usage and Examples